 Pour in some of the batter (amount depends on your waffle maker) and cook until done (Our waffle iron takes approximately 6-7 minutes to cook them through).
 Remove, respray with a bit of oil and repeat.

 Serve with whatever you’d like: Syrup, peanut butter, fruit/ berries, mint, soy or coconut whipped cream.
 Delicious!!
 Can’t eat them all?
 Let them cool and freeze them for later use in large Ziplock bags or glass containers.
 To reheat: Just allow them to thaw for a few minutes on the counter top and then pop them into your toaster or oven for about 3-4 minutes.

-Disclaimer: We use Amazon affiliate links ONLY for products that I personally use and rely on.
-When you purchase something (anything!) through an Amazon affiliate link (or by clicking on the Amazon link in the sidebar) I receive a small commission at no extra cost to you.
+Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We use Amazon affiliate links ONLY for products that I personally use and rely on.
 Thank you for supporting WHAT the HECK do I eat NOW and helping me continue to bring great content to this site!

 - 3¾ cups raw, uncooked oatmeal